 - Adjusting diet and exercise.
 Fatigue from insomnia often means that people drop their exercise routine and reach for caffeine.
-While caffeine can help with alertness in the short-term, in the long-run, too much caffeine perpetuates the sleep disruption.
+While caffeine can help with alertness in the short-term, in the long-run, too much caffeine can perpetuate the sleep disruption.
 Similarly, exercising during the day can prepare the body for nighttime rest.
-Our professional often guide their clients to make informed, proactive choices about diet and exercise.
+Our professionals often guide their clients to make informed, proactive choices about diet and exercise.

 - CBT.
 Our professionals often use a holistic treatment for insomnia—cognitive behavior therapy (CBT).
 There is no magic formula or silver bullet for better sleep, but Thriveworks providers can help you explore what may be causing insomnia and guide you toward effective solutions.